 Ground Beef

-Alternative Names : Ground Chuck, Ground Round, Ground Sirloin, Hamburger Patties, Minced Beef, Hamburger, Ground Hamburger
+Alternative Names: Ground Chuck, Ground Round, Ground Sirloin, Hamburger Patties, Minced Beef, Hamburger, Ground Hamburger

 Some grocery stores label ground meat as ground chuck, ground round or ground sirloin.

-Just about any part of the cow can be ground up, but the most popular for flavor and juiciness is the chuck.
-Because the chuck has more fat content it makes for the best ground beef recipes, hamburgers, meat loaf, Italian meatballs, Swedish meatballs and taco recipes, 15-20% of fat content won in all taste tests.
+In surveys 15-20% of fat content won in all taste tests.
 If your recipe or diet calls for a lean grind the chuck can be used but it must be cut from the blade eye portion of the chuck, so if you want lean and prefer the chuck flavor ask your butcher if they will grind the blade eye portion of the chuck.
 Medium and regular is usually made from the chuck however cuts from the hip can be used if more fat is added.

 Color